build-on-aws/content/tutorials/deploy-serverless-spark-jobs-to-aws-using-github-actions/index.md

 git push
 ```

-We've been hard at work improving the local Spark development experience for EMR as well.
+The EMR team been hard at work improving the local Spark development experience for EMR as well.
 Here are a few more resources for you to check out:
 - [Amazon EMR Toolkit for VS Code](https://marketplace.visualstudio.com/items?itemName=AmazonEMR.emr-tools)
 - [Amazon EMR CLI](https://github.com/awslabs/amazon-emr-cli)
 - [EMR Serverless sample code](https://github.com/aws-samples/emr-serverless-samples)